Mahmoud98784/streamlit_app/README2.md

 ## Recommendations

-- **If you want the most professional academic output:** Choose Design B (LaTeX via Docker).
+- **If we want the most professional academic output:** Choose Design B (LaTeX via Docker).
 It’ll respect academic conventions: TOC, lists of figures/tables, citations.
-- **If you want speed and flexibility with strong layout control:** Choose Design A (HTML + Puppeteer).
+- **If we want speed and flexibility with strong layout control:** Choose Design A (HTML + Puppeteer).
 CSS gives you fast styling and reliable page control.
-- **If you want quick iteration with low ops overhead:** Choose Design C (Markdown + Pandoc).
+- **If we want quick iteration with low ops overhead:** Choose Design C (Markdown + Pandoc).

-Tell me which design fits your infrastructure and deadlines.
-I’ll generate:
-- The exact N8N node list, wiring order, and templates.
-- Prompts for each chapter and asset.
-- Validation code and rendering scripts (Node/Python or Dockerfile) to make it turnkey.